ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

 * Implementations of components MUST adhere to the interface they implement, which means the method signatures as well as the docstrings.
-Implementations SHOULD also maintain the invariants and constraints stated in the rules of the component, where they must throw `\InvalidArgumentExceptions` when a constraint or invariant is violated.
+Implementations SHOULD also maintain the invariants and constraints stated in the rules of the component, where they MUST use a typehint to enforce the constraint or invariant or throw an `\InvalidArgumentExceptions`.
 Implementations of components MAY use the trait \ILIAS\UI\Implementation\Component\Helper to ease the checking of said invariants and constraints.
 * Implementations of components MUST only act as data objects, i.e. maintain their content and provide it to consumers.
 They MUST NOT switch behaviour based on any properties, e.g. return different values from a getter based